GingerNg/token-classification/README.md

 # zh-NER-keras
-> this project is a sample for Chinese Named Entity Recognition(NER) fork from https://github.com/stephen-v/zh-NER-keras refer to https://github.com/Timaos123/BiLSTM-CRF
+> this project is a sample for Named Entity Recognition(NER) fork from https://github.com/stephen-v/zh-NER-keras refer to https://github.com/Timaos123/BiLSTM-CRF